Curricular Practical Training

 Important reminders about CPT:

-- If the CPT application is approved, the DSO will inform USCIS and will issue a new Form I-20 with CPT authorization.
+- If the CPT application is approved, the DSO will inform USCIS and issue a new Form I-20 with CPT authorization.

 - It is the student's responsibility to comply with all immigration regulations which apply to F-1 students, including employment regulations.
 Working without proper authorization is a serious violation of F-1 status and may jeopardize the student's stay in the U.S.